Reawakening Ancestral Stories

 In relationship with Hawaiʻi-based artists and cultural bearers, Puʻuhonua Society shares Hōʻeu Mana, a place-based and community-based celebration of reawakening ancestral stories rooted in Hawaiʻi.
 Hōʻeu Mana continues the transgenerational knowledge of art as an act of abundance, resistance, and liberation.

-On July 27th, we will celebrate community-created works and share a space of creation in real-time.
-Attendees will experience a variety of artistic mediums highlighting materials of place, including pandanus weaving, bamboo stamping, multimedia, and other traditional practices that have endured through time.
 Documenting Lā Hoʻihoʻi Ea through art and cultural knowledge illuminates stories of struggle, triumph, and the ongoing pursuit of sovereignty, fostering reflection, dialogue, and collective healing.
 This event is a celebration of our very existence, welcoming all with a deep and undying love for Hawai’i, continuing the work of many generations before us and ushering in many more to come.

 Come join us at Thomas Square for a day of celebration, creation, community and EA.